gracious-tech/copy.church/src/objections/index.md

 ## Some resources are already public domain
 Yes, some resources are already public domain.
 So you could for example just sing public domain songs at church and not have to deal with [CCLI](https://ccli.com/) and copyright.
-And there are [public domain bible translations](https://fetch.bible/content/bibles/) available in many languages already as well.
-But in the real world very few people want to sing only old hymns at church, and most public domain bible translations use archaic language.
+And there are [public domain Bible translations](https://fetch.bible/content/bibles/) available in many languages already as well.
+But in the real world very few people want to sing only old hymns at church, and most public domain Bible translations use archaic language.

 ## Just ask for permission